-Safari Expert Jessica Robertson packed her bags to discover Ruaha and Selous in Tanzania.
+Safari Expert Jessica Robertson packed her bags to discover Ruaha and Nyerere National Park (previously Selous) in Tanzania.
 These destinations offer off-the-beaten-track adventures, as well as luxury and excellent hospitality at beautiful riverside lodges and tented camps.
 Jessica did a comprehensive tour of both areas and explored the possibility of combining them with other Tanzanian gems like the Mahale Mountains and chimpanzee trekking.

 Tell us more about your itinerary?

 I flew into Dar es Salaam and spent the night.
-The next morning, we took a light aircraft flight to the Selous Game Reserve, which was around 40 minutes long, and landed at Siwandu Airstrip.
+The next morning, we took a light aircraft flight to the Nyerere National Park (previously Selous), which was around 40 minutes long, and landed at Siwandu Airstrip.
 We then spent two nights at the beautiful Roho Ya Selous, which is set on a hill overlooking the Rufiji River.
 It is close to Lakes Manze and Nzerakera, an area considered to offer the best game viewing in the reserve.
 Elephants and buffalo make their way to the water where there are pods of hippo and abundant birdlife, and the Selous has a great mix of predators, including lion, crocodile, leopard and wild dog.

 After Roho Ya Selous, we moved on to Ruaha and spent two nights at Kwihala Camp, a bush camp with familiar comforts in an unspoiled setting.
 We then were transferred by road to their sister property, Jabali Ridge.
 After the last two nights at Jabali Ridge, we flew back to Dar es Salaam on the Pilatus PC-12 which is a pressurised light aircraft that is at least 20 minutes quicker than the older unpressurised models – so our flight was around ninety minutes rather than two hours.
 I then spent the night at the Serena Dar Es Salaam, which is in the city centre and only 15 minutes from the airport.